top of page

 Chronic Suspicion is a cognitive and behavorial pattern where your attention is constantly oriented toward potential hidden motives, inconsistencies, or future betrayals.
 You may scan for signs that something isn’t quite right, read between the lines, or feel uneasy even when there is no clear evidence of threat.

 When this pattern is active, trust feels provisional and fragile.
 You may test people, hold back emotionally, or stay mentally one step ahead — prepared to withdraw if something goes wrong.
-This vigilance can feel like intelligence or discernment, yet it keeps the nervous system on permanent alert.
+This vigilance can feel like intelligence or discernment, yet your nervous system is kept on permanent alert.

 If you're asking yourself "am I too suspicious?", common signs include: